UniversityofMalaya/InstagramScraper/README.md

  # Drivers

- Selenium requires a driver to interface with the chosen browser.
+ Selenium requires a driver to interface with the chosen browser.The driver creates a dummy       browser that can be used to view and access the webpage.
  You can use your prefered web driver to run the code.

  * Chrome  :  https://chromedriver.chromium.org/downloads